dm82m/hass-Deltasol-KM2/info.md

 Configuration variables:
 - `username`: Email address used for logging into WEM Portal
 - `password`: Password used for logging into WEM Portal
-- `host`: hostname or IP address of your Deltasol KM2
+- `host`: Hostname or IP address of your Deltasol KM2
 - `scan_interval (Optional)`: Defines update frequency.
-Optional and in seconds (defaults to 30 min, minimum value is 15 min).
+Optional and in seconds (defaults to 5 min, minimum value is 1 min)

 Add the following to your `configuration.yaml` file: